Aliasing-Free Neural Audio Synthesis: Acknowledgment

 \section{Acknowledgment}

 This work is a joint effort by Spellbrush, Aalto University, and The Chinese University of Hong Kong, Shenzhen.
-We acknowledge the Aalto Science-IT project for computational resources and the EuroHPC Joint Undertaking for awarding this project access to the EuroHPC supercomputer LUMI, hosted by CSC (Finland) and the LUMI consortium.
+We extend our sincere gratitude to everyone who participated in discussions and provided valuable insights throughout the development of this work.
 Finally, the first author would like to acknowledge her partner, Zeyu Dou, for his consistent support throughout her life and career.
-In recognition of his fondness for rabbits, \textit{Pupu} (`bunny' in Finnish) was adopted as the prefix for the proposed models.
+In recognition of his fondness for rabbits, \textit{Pupu}, known as ``bunny'' in Finnish, was adopted as the prefix for the proposed models.